reubano/changanya/README.md

 1068
 ```

 ## Geohash

 Geohash is a latitude/longitude geocode system invented by
 Gustavo Niemeyer when writing the web service at geohash.org, and put
 into the public domain.

-It is a hierarchical spatial data structure which subdivides space
+It is a hierarchical spatial data structure which subdivides space into grids.
-into buckets of grid shape.
-Geohashes offer properties like
-arbitrary precision and the possibility of gradually removing
+Geohashes offer properties like arbitrary precision and the possibility of
-characters from the end of the code to reduce its size (and
+gradually removing characters from the end of the code to reduce its size and precision.
+Consequently, nearby places will often (but not always) present
-gradually lose precision).
-As a consequence of the gradual
-precision degradation, nearby places will often (but not always)
-present similar prefixes.
-On the other side, the longer a shared
+similar prefixes.
+Also, the longer a shared prefix is, the closer the two
-prefix is, the closer the two places are.
-For this implementation,
+places are to each other.
+For this implementation, the default precision is
-the default precision is (at most) 8 (base32) characters long [1].
+(at most) 8 (base32) characters long [1].

 ### Basic Usage

-It's very easy to use:

 ```python
 >>> from changanya.geohash import Geohash